-- collect, describe and analyse data. - formulate and test hypotheses using their data and source material. - develop their sense of curiosity, their imagination, and critical thinking skills. - evaluate theories, concepts and arguments. - consider a range of points of view and detect bias. - make interdisciplinary connections. - develop an understanding of the ways in which environments change through physical as well as human action. - develop an understanding of how local changes may affect human lives globally. - develop a concern for the quality of the environment, and an understanding of the need to plan and manage the present for future generations. - appreciate the relevance of geography in analysing contemporary world issues, - appreciate diversity and combat bias, prejudice and stereotyping
+- collect, describe and analyse data. - formulate and test hypotheses using their data and source material. - develop their sense of curiosity, their imagination, and critical thinking skills. - evaluate theories, concepts and arguments. - consider a range of points of view and detect bias. - make interdisciplinary connections. - develop an understanding of the ways in which environments change through physical as well as human action. - develop an understanding of how local changes may affect human lives globally. - develop a concern for the quality of the environment, and an understanding of the need to plan and manage the present for future generations. - appreciate the relevance of geography in analysing contemporary world issues, - appreciate diversity and combat bias, prejudice and stereotyping - develop detailed and varied revision notes and use different revision strategies

 - 1. Population

 - 2. Settlement

-- 3. Earthquakes and Volcanoes
+- 3. Earthquakes and Volcanoes (Plate tectonics)

-- Rivers
+- 4. Rivers

-- Coasts
+- 5. Coasts

 - 1. Development

 - 2. Food production/Farming

 - 3. Tourism

 - 4. Energy

-- Environmental risks
+- 5. Environmental risks

-- 6. Paper 2 Geographical skills - 7.
-Paper 4 Alternative to coursework (instead of paper 3) Fieldwork skills
+- 6. Paper 2 Geographical skills (map skills/data presentation and analysis skills)

+- 7. Paper 4 Alternative to coursework (instead of paper 3) Fieldwork skills

-Students will be assessed on their knowledge and understanding and application of geographical concepts, and their ability to present, analyze and evaluate data.
+Students will be assessed on their knowledge and understanding and application of geographical concepts, and their ability to present, analyse and evaluate data.
 This is based on performance in homework, field work, case studies, end of unit tests and end of year exams.
 Approaches to learning skills such as motivation, interest, contribution to fieldwork and class discussions will also be assessed.